roman-milk/roman-milk.github.io/a-cuckold-two-blondes-and-bbc.md

  "Where's my lovely lady?" asked Tia as she pushed past the sissy-boy.
 "Emma!" she called.
 "Where are ya, Emma?"

  "Looking good, bitch," Nathaniel smirked as he crossed the threshold.
-Report_Story #7